akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She had never ridden so far in her life.
 By the second morning, her legs felt like firewood lashed together with sinew.
 She had bitten her lip to keep from crying out when she first swung into the saddle, and Godfrey—bless him, fool him—had noticed.

-"We can rest," he said quietly.
+“We can rest,” he said quietly.

-"I'm fine."
+“I’m fine.”

-"You're walking like a newborn colt."
+“You’re walking like a newborn colt.”

 She glared at him.
-"I said I'm fine."
+“I said I’m fine.”

-He didn't argue.
+He didn’t argue.
 He simply slowed his horse to match hers and said nothing more.
 It was, she was learning, his way.

 ---

 They passed through the outer gates at midday.
 Beatrice had imagined a castle—something like the hunting lodge at Rockingham, but larger.
 What she saw instead was a city.

 Westminster sprawled before her, a chaos of stone and timber and smoke.
-The great hall, she later learned, had been built by the king's brother, and it dwarfed anything she had ever seen.
+The great hall, she later learned, had been built by the king’s brother, and it dwarfed anything she had ever seen.
 Its roof seemed to scrape the sky.
 Its walls were thick enough to swallow sound.
 When she stepped inside, she forgot to breathe.

 The noise hit her first.

-Not the orderly sounds of a village—the clank of a smith's hammer, the lowing of cattle at dusk—but a wall of sound.
+Not the orderly sounds of a village—the clank of a smith’s hammer, the lowing of cattle at dusk—but a wall of sound.
 Voices in three languages.
-Armor scraping.
+Armour scraping.
 Servants shouting.
 Hounds barking somewhere below the rushes.
 It was like standing inside a bell after it had been struck.

 Then came the smell.

 Perfume and sweat.
 Spiced wine and wet wool.
-The faint, ever-present reek of the river and the sharper stench of unwashed bodies crowded into too small a space.
-Beatrice's stomach turned.
+The faint, ever‑present reek of the river and the sharper stench of unwashed bodies crowded into too small a space.
+Beatrice’s stomach turned.
 She had to clench her jaw to keep from gagging.

-Godfrey's hand found her elbow.
-"Are you unwell?"
+Godfrey’s hand found her elbow.
+“Are you unwell?”

 She shook her head.
-Couldn't speak.
+Couldn’t speak.

 He guided her through the press of bodies, past clusters of nobles who barely glanced at her, past servants carrying trays of silver, past a knot of children—royal wards, she guessed—who stared openly.

 Then, abruptly, she stopped.

-"I need—" She felt her face go scarlet.
+“I need—” She felt her face go scarlet.
 She leaned toward him, voice barely a whisper.
-"I need the latrine."
+“I need the latrine.”

 Godfrey blinked.
-"Oh."
+“Oh.”
 He glanced around, then nodded toward a doorway.
-"Through there.
-I'll wait."
+“Through there.
+I’ll wait.”

-Beatrice didn't wait; she fled, ignoring the stiffness of her protesting legs.
+Beatrice didn’t wait; she fled, ignoring the stiffness of her protesting legs.

 ---